WellAlmeida31/redshift-client/README.md

 ### 5-SUPER-type
 #### en-US - Working with SUPER type
 The SUPER type stores semi-structured data or documents with values.
 It is common for the data to be structured in Parquet, JSON, CSV.
-If you are using an automatic ID generator such as the IDENTIFIER function, a distinct ID will be generated for each 1MB file and grouped together.
+If you are using an automatic ID generator such as the IDENTITY()  function, a distinct ID will be generated for each 1MB file and grouped together.
 #### pt-BR - Trabalhando com tipo SUPER
 O tipo SUPER armazena dados semiestruturados ou documentos com valores. É comum que os dados sejam estruturados em Parquet, JSON, CSV.
-Caso esteja usando um gerador automático de ID como a função IDENTIFIER, para cada 1MB de arquivo será gerado uma identificação distinta e agrupados.
+Caso esteja usando um gerador automático de ID como a função IDENTITY(), para cada 1MB de arquivo será gerado uma identificação distinta e agrupados.

 - Inserindo dados em Tipo SUPER:
 ```Java